Deepak-Kumar-784/Data-Analytics-Project/README.md

    - Open SQL Server Management Studio (SSMS)
    - Connect to your SQL Server instance
    - Execute the script: `scripts/00_init_database.sql`
+   - Caution: This script drops and recreates the `DataWarehouseAnalytics` database.
+Ensure you have backups before running.

 3. **Load data**: